SimonBiggs/scriptedforms/scriptedforms/forms/new-user.form.md

 user
 </variable-string>

-Need to make password, run the salt, to create a private key, then from the private key create a public key.
-Only send the public key to the server.
+Still need to set up the local environment, then save the salt for permanent use.
 <section-live>
 <variable-password placeholder="Create a password" required>
 password